-$6.6 \\ 6.7 \\ 6.8$ Vignetting as a function of energy and off-axis angle 6.9 I aimpoint S aimpoint 6.10 The ACIS pre-launch energy resolution versus energy An example of the application of the $CXC$ CTI-corrector in two energy bands.
-86 6.12 Examples of Subarrays 6.13 An Example of a Trailed Image 6.14 Schematic ACIS Grade Calculator Pileup Effects at a Single Energy 96 6.16 The Radial Distribution of the Core of the $PSF$ for Different Incident Fluxes 98 6.17 MARX simulations of the effects of pileup on spectral shape 100 6.18 Pileup Fraction versus Rate 6.19 Enlarged view of an area of the FI chip I3 hit by a cosmic ray event $\ldots$ .
-103 6.20 Energy spectra of the charged particle ACIS background with ACIS in the stowed position 6.21 Fraction of ACIS background events as a function of grade from early in- flight data for an FI chip (S2) (left) and a BI chip (S3) (right). $\dots \dots \dots$ 6.22 ACIS -S3 spectrum of the non-X-ray background (large crosses) overlaid on the quiescent blank sky spectrum.
-Small crosses show the total sky spec- trum, while squares show the diffuse component left after the exclusion of all point sources detectable in this 90 ks exposure.
-Standard grade filtering and VF filtering are applied.
-The background and blank-sky spectra are normalized to the same flux in the 10-12 keV band 6.23 Total telemetered background rates (including all grades and the standard upper event cutoff at 15 kev) for chips S2 (FI) and S3 (BI) as a function of time.
-Vertical dashed lines are year boundaries ACIS background counting rate variability Cumulative probability of background variability 6.26 Spectra of background flares 7.1 A schematic of the HRC focal plane geometry 7.2 A schematic cross-section of the HRC-S MCP array 7.3 A schematic of the HRC Micro-channel-Plate detector 7.4 Schematic representation of the HRC position determination 7.5 Fractional encircled energy as a function of radius for an on-axis point source observed with the HRMA /HRC-I 7.6 HRMA/HRC-I Encircled energy as a function of source off-axis angle 128
+6.2 ACIS chip defaults 6.3 The quantum efficiency, convolved with the transmission of the appropriate optical blocking filter 6.4 HRMAhrma/ACIS effective area versus energy - log scale 85 6.5 HRMA/ACIS effective area versus energy - linear scale 6.6 Vignetting as a function of energy and off-axis angle 86 6.7 Measured ACIS on-axis encircled energy versus radius 6.8 Contours of constant 50% encircled energy at 1.49 keV around the ACIS- I aimpoint 6.9 Contours of constant 50% encircled energy at 1.49 keV around the ACIS- S aimpoint 6.10 The ACIS pre-launch energy resolution versus energy 6.11 An example of the application of the CXC CTI-corrector in two energy bands.
+91 6.12 At the start of the mission in 1999 the optical axis Examples of Subarrays 6.14 An Example of a Trailed Image Schematic ACIS Grade Calculator Pileup Effects at a Single Energy 6.17 The Radial Distribution of the Core of the PSF for Different Incident Fluxes 103 6.18 MARX simulations of the effects of pileup on spectral shape 105 Pileup Fraction versus Rate Enlarged view of an area of the FI chip I3 hit by a cosmic ray event 108 6.21 Energy spectra of the charged particle ACIS background with ACIS in the stowed position 6.22 Fraction of ACIS background events as a function of grade from early in- flight data for an FI chip (S2) (left) and a BI chip (S3) (right) 110 ACIS -S3 spectrum of the non-X-ray background (large 6.24 Total telemetered background rates (including all grades and the standard upper event cutoff at 15 kev) for chips S2 (FI) and S3 (BI) as a function of time.
+Vertical dashed lines are year boundaries ACIS background counting rate variability Cumulative probability of background variability 6.27 Spectra of background flares 7.1 A schematic of the HRC focal plane geometry 7.2 A schematic cross-section of the HRC-S MCP array 7.3 A schematic of the HRC Micro-channel-Plate detector 7.4 Schematic representation of the HRC position determination 7.5 Fractional encircled energy as a function of radius for an on-axis point source observed with the HRMA/HRC-I